andrewharvey/osm-get-user-changeset-metadata/README.md

     ./osm_get_user_changeset_metadata.sh <username>

-Script will create a folder in the same directory as the .sh file with the folder name being the numerical user id.
-Inside the folder will be a user.xml with user data as well as a *.xml file for every 100 changeset entries ordered by date decending (i.e. 1.xml will be newest changesets).
+This will create a new directory structure:

+  - <userid>/user.xml (user data)
+  - <userid>/<page>.xml (one file for each page of 100 changesets ordered by date, so for example with 1.xml containing the most recent changes)